SirUli/homeassistant-magicmirror/magic_mirror/README.md

 When the addon starts it will copy these settings into the container and start the MagicMirror² process.
-If you edit or update these you will need to restart the MagicMirror² addon in the HASS.IO interface.
+If you edit or update these you will need to restart the MagicMirror² addon in the Home Assistant interface.

 If you use the modules folder in the Home Assistant configuration make sure you have done a `npm install` as it is just copied across.